open-wa/wa-automate-python/README.md

 ##### Dependencies
 You will need to install [Gecko Driver](https://github.com/mozilla/geckodriver) separately, if using firefox, which is the default.

-#### From Source
-- Clone the repository
-- Use `pip install -r requirements.txt` to install the required packages

 #### From PyPI
 - Install from pip
 `pip install openwa`